haacked/haacked.com/_posts/2021/2021-02-11-introducing-abbot.markdown

 Abbot ships with a few simple built-in skills.
 Some of them may feel familiar if you've used Hubot such as `rem` for remembering things and `who` for building the story of a person.

 The real power lies in writing custom skills and sharing them.
 Abbot supports writing skills in the browser (using [CodeMirror](https://codemirror.net/)) with C#, JavaScript, and Python with as little ceremony and boilerplate as possible.
 With C#, you get IntelliSense powered by Roslyn and [MirrorSharp](https://github.com/ashmind/mirrorsharp).
+The editing experience also includes a console to test your skill and to run it if chat is down.

 ![Editing a skill in C#](https://user-images.githubusercontent.com/19977/107440160-0859ec80-6ae8-11eb-9873-31e682850be3.png)